 Buyer Persona’s Company Info

 Identifying commonalities in company information for your personas will help you when deciding the fields for your landing page forms.
+The more you understand the company, the easier it is for you to create effective pages that interest them.

 Buyer Persona’s Role